Gobi1616/School_District_Analysis/README.md

   -   Scores by school size:
       - The following table created by grouping schools based on a reasonable approximation of school size (Small, Medium, Large).

    When reviewing the School Size summary, removing the ninth grade scores did not affect the average math and reading scores, but it did affect the passing percentages for medium-sized schools (1,000-2,000).
-In this category, % passing math, % passing reading, and % overall passing dropped 6% each.
+In this category, percentage of passing math, percentage of passing reading, and percentage of overall passing dropped 6% each.
 Before the data change, the School Size summary showed that medium-sized school had a high performance (91% overall passing) compared to small (90% overall passing) and large schools (58% overall passing).
 Given the data change, medium size school are the second in performance (85% overall passing).

         A table of Scores by School Size looks as follows: